-- Approve the Corporate Strategy, the annual Service Plan and budget. - Approve any strategies underpinning the delivery of the Corporate Strategy e.g., Communications Strategy, HR Strategy and ICT Strategy. - Approve PSI's annual financial statements and Annual Report including the statement on systems of internal control. - Approve the appointment, remuneration and assessment of the performance of, and succession planning for the Registrar (Chief Officer). - Where necessary, approve removal of the Registrar (Chief Officer). - Approve significant amendments to the pension benefits of the Registrar and Staff. - Appoint or remove the Secretary to the Council. - Approve delegations of functions of the Council. - Approve of a Corporate Governance Framework and underpinning documentation such as: - 1..1.
-Terms of Reference of the Council; - 1..2.
-Codes of Conduct; - 1..3.
-Standing Orders of the Council and Committees; - 1..4.
-Procedure for setting strategy; and - 1..5.
-Procedure for recording Council members concerns.
+- 1.1.
+Approve the Corporate Strategy, the annual Service and budget. - 1.2.
+Approve any strategies underpinning the delivery of the Corporate Strategy eg Communications strategy, HR strategy. - 1.3.
+Approve PSI's annual financial statements and Annual Report including the statement on systems of internal control. - 1.4.
+Approve the appointment, remuneration and assessment of the performance of, and succession planning for the Registrar/Chief Officer. - 1.5.
+Where necessary, approve removal of the Registrar/Chief Officer. - 1.6.
+Approve significant amendments to the pension benefits of the Registrar and Staff - 1.7.
+Appoint or remove the Secretary to the Council. - 1.8.
+Approve delegations of functions of the Council. - 1.9.
+Approval of a Corporate Governance Framework, which includes the terms of reference of the Council, Codes of Conduct, Standing Orders of the Council and Committees, procedure for setting strategy and procedure for recording Council members concerns.